———————————— # Name : inference.py # Author : E.Taskesen # Contact : erdogant@gmail.com # Licence : See licences # ————————————

 {‘Rain’:1, ‘Sprinkler’:0, ‘Cloudy’:1}

 to_df (Bool, (default is True)) – The output is converted in the dataframe [query.df].
-Enabling this function may heavily impact the processing speed.
+Enabling this function may impact the processing speed.

 elimination_order (str or list (default='greedy')) – Order in which to eliminate the variables in the algorithm.
 If list is provided, should contain all variables in the model except the ones in variables. str options are: greedy, WeightedMinFill, MinNeighbors, MinWeight, MinFill.
 Please refer https://pgmpy.org/exact_infer/ve.html#module-pgmpy.inference.EliminationOrder for details.